 For example, the Discover It Cash Back card offers 5% back on your first $1,500 spent in categories that rotate each quarter.
 Through June 2020, this includes Home Depot.
 Starting in July, you can also earn 5% back on stores that accept PayPal.
-Since many online home improvement stores accept PayPal and some online department stores like Walmart.com accept Chase Pay, you could parlay this 5x bonus into 5 percent cash-back on home improvement supplies purchased with your card.
+Since many online home improvement stores accept PayPal, it's still a solid option for boosting your earnings on home improvement supplies purchased with your card.

 Ask Contractors If You Can Pay With Plastic

 You may find that some contractors you work with actually accept credit cards.
 If they do, you may be able to charge their services to your rewards card to earn travel credit or cash-back.

 Make sure to ask whether they charge a fee for using credit and, if so, how much it is.
 If they charge a 2.5% fee and you’re only earning 1% cash-back, then using your card won’t be worth it.